Edasi Koduleht

 These signals are also accompanied by long “ring-down” time after detecting extremely large amplitudes as if the cable were kicked or picked up.
 There are also periods of extended shaking of several minutes as if a jackhammer is being operated right next to the cable.
 A likely candidate for these signals could easily be construction or maintenance in the parking garage below Red Square.

-These anomalies were found by scanning repeating 10-minute windows of DAS data across four days.
 When large amplitudes were detected, the data was passed through two bandpass filters (0.01–0.1 Hz and 0.1–1 Hz) and plotted as a space-time heatmap.
 Selecting a single channel then revealed the ring-down in the time series — signals persisting for over a minute after the initial event.

 Pyopoly